 Hotel credit cards can help you earn more than just rewards when you make hotel bookings.
 Some of the best hotel credit cards include additional perks such as free nights, upgrades, complimentary breakfast, and other less-known benefits.
-We have carefully analyzed the fine print of many of the top hotel and travel credit cards to put together a selection of the best hotel credit cards in America this season.

 If you frequently stay at hotels, getting a hotel credit card may be well worth it.

 Is A Hotel Credit Card The Only Card I Need?

 It's always a good idea to have a few different credit cards in order to maximize each card's rewards on different types of purchases.
 So in addition to a good hotel credit card, you might want to get a good travel card or a good airline card.

 Hotel Credit Cards: What Do They Offer?

 Travel is something that most of us enjoy.
 Even those of us who don't enjoy traveling for fun still find ourselves traveling on business or visits.
 In today's world, families and friends often end up living hundreds or even thousands of miles apart.
 It makes sense that many of us spend the night at a hotel at least once a year.

 Travel and tourism are one of the top 10 industries in the US, and a major employer.
 More than 1.86 million workers are employed by US hotels.